 And, make no mistake, I’m going to talk about those very things in the last two parts of the series (again, remember this is all leading into a brand spanking new video at the end of this mess).
 Today, I want to take a slightly different approach to the topic by looking at of how not to go about training the obese beginner.

-Breaking them In without Breaking Them: Part 1
+Breaking Trainees in Without Breaking Them: Part 1

 I realize that this sounds illogical but trust me it isn’t.